Chapter 4:

 The door labelled Boneview Dock Official Records Archive unlocked itself.
 I slipped inside and closed the door behind me.

 I walked through the archive, guided by my lantern light.
 Quickly, I deduced this world's dating system.
 They used MM/DD/YYYY, like Americans and also had 12 months in a year.
 We were currently in the third one, which they called “Ansi.”
-To them, it was the year 1000, though I don’t know what they based that number off of.
+To them, it was the year 1000, though I didn’t know what they based that number off of.
 I decided to look through the records from both this year and the previous.

 Over the next hour, I desperately scanned through the documents, looking for patterns…